vzapola/Time-Tracking-Dashboard/README.md

 ## What I learned

-In this project I was able to put into practice the concecept of Flexbox and Media Queries on CSS3.  <br><br>
+In this project I was able to put into practice the concecept of Flexbox and Media Queries on CSS3.

+My next goal is to start studying JavaScript and include the correct functionality for the buttons on each card in the project, changing the time frequency depending on the choice. <br><br>

 ## Author